Industry 4.0 Technology Improves Communication and Efficiency

-Because most manufacturing equipment was made to run until it physically breaks down of old age, many companies still repair and work with these legacy machines, rather than invest in new ones.
+Because most manufacturing types of equipment got made to run until it physically breaks down of old age, many companies still repair and work with these legacy machines, rather than invest in new ones.
 However, factory owners need to realize that IIoT equipment has the potential to overhaul their business into a more efficient and connected one.

 This type of integration also helps a factory’s non-robotic workers, as the predictive data helps them prepare for their jobs.
-Anticipation of market events helps them work smarter and with more flexibility, leading to production gains.
+The anticipation of market events helps them work smarter and with more flexibility, leading to production gains.

 Today’s high-tech manufacturing process is far different from its ancestors.